Small Grants Fund

 Sustainable Fisheries and Alternative Livelihoods for Fishers

-With funding provided by the Swedish International Development Coordination Agency (Sida), the SPAW Programme had several Small Grants to promote sustainable fishing practices and alternative livelihoods for fishers in since 2005.
-Some of the case studies from this effort are provided below. :
+From 2005 and with funding from the Swedish International Development Coordination Agency (Sida), we had several Small Grants to promote sustainable fishing practices and alternative livelihoods for fishers.
+Some of the case studies from this effort are:

 - Enhancing marine resources governance through developing capacity for communication in the eastern Caribbean, CERMES, Barbados.
 View case study

 - Towards a Sustainable Bonefish Recreational Fishery at Los Roques Archipelago National Park, Venezuela.
 View case study

 - Intercambio para el Desarrollo de APEJU (Asociacion de Pescadores de Juanillo), ReefCheck, Dominican Republic.
 View case study

 - Caribbean Regional Fisheries mechanism (CRFM) CERMES-UWI and Antigua & Barbuda Fisheries Alliance Inc.: Strengthening and Networking of fisher folk organizations (FFOs) at the Community, National and Regional Levels in the CARICOM region.
 View Case study